 The Tibetan Tradition

 We can learn much from one of the world’s most developed and refined mandala making traditions.
-In the Tibetan tradition, groups of monks would work in silence for days and weeks at a time to compose intricate mandalas from grains of coloured sand around a specific intention: perhaps blessing a new temple, asking for peace in a conflict, harmony in a community, etc. Without speaking, the monks would work together within the dynamic of the blossoming symmetry.
+In the Tibet, groups of monks would work in silence for days and weeks at a time to compose intricate mandalas from grains of coloured sand around a specific intention: perhaps blessing a new temple, asking for peace in a conflict, harmony in a community, etc. Without speaking, the monks would work together within the dynamic of the blossoming symmetry.
 In this way their collective intention and prayer for the space was made.
-The intense and focused process of making a mandala, of holding the specific intention, would deeply effect not only the mandala makers, but those observing the process.
+The intense and focused process of making a mandala, of holding the specific intention, would deeply affect not only the mandala makers, but those observing the process.
 In so doing the collective consciousness of the surrounding community would be raised towards the focus of the intention.

 When groups of people make mandalas, the dynamics of personality and interpersonal interaction are likewise laid bare.
 This powerful dynamic of focused collective attention raises both the consciousness of the participants and of the group.
 When the group has a chance to process the experience afterwards, profound insights are inevitably mined.